LimboJones/quiz-web-app/README.md

 <h2>Getting Started</h2>
-After installation of mode modules, you can start both the server and client by running npm start from the main folder.
+After installation of mode modules, you can start both the server and client by running 'npm start' from the main folder.

 <h2>Default ports</h2>
 Server - 8000<br>